Tables turned on defensive-minded K-State hoops in loss at KU

 "It was not their day," Weber said of Brown and Wade.
 "We still hold them to 64, 38 percent — they're the best field goal percentage team in the league."

-The Wildcats were led by Kamau Stokes, their third senior, with 12 points on 5-of-12 shooting and two 3-pointers.
+The Wildcats were led by Stokes, their third senior, with 12 points on 5 of 12 shooting and two 3-pointers.
 Xavier Sneed and Wade each had eight points and five rebounds with Makol Mawien adding seven points and another five rebounds despite four fouls that limited him to 21 minutes.

 For K-State, both Wade and Stokes started despite missing practice all week with foot injuries.
 The Wildcats now have some extra time before playing host to Baylor on Saturday.